ruiying-ocean/cgeniepy/docs/source/auto_examples/plot_PO4_distribution.rst

 Plot 2D transect of tracers in each basin
 =========================================

-This example plots the modelled PO4 distribution in cGENIE.
+This example plots the modelled oxygen distribution in cGENIE.

 The following features in the package are used: